Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Preliminaries

-Like related works in private data analysis \cite{araki_secure_2021,asharov_efficient_2022}, our algorithms rely heavily on \textbf{oblivious shuffling and sorting}. ``Oblivious sorting'' designates MPC protocols for sorting secret-shared values without revealing information about the values.
+Our algorithms rely notably on \textbf{oblivious shuffling and sorting}. ``Oblivious sorting'' designates MPC protocols for sorting secret-shared values without revealing information about the values.
 Sorting networks \cite{hamada_oblivious_2014} are straightforward oblivious sorting solutions, as their execution is data-independent.
 Their cost is $O(m\log^2 m)$ for a list of size $m$.
 The oblivious radix sort \cite{hamada_oblivious_2014} is the state-of-the-art honest-majority protocol, with its optimal complexity of $O(m\log m)$ (and low constant factors).
 Recent papers optimized this protocol in a three-party setting \cite{araki_secure_2021,asharov_efficient_2022}.

 ``Oblivious shuffling'' protocols randomly permute lists of secret values without revealing the permutation.
 Laur et al. \cite{laur_round-efficient_2011} proposed an honest-majority protocol with linear costs, used in many recent protocols \cite{araki_secure_2021,asharov_efficient_2022,hamada_oblivious_2014}.
 A recent work \cite{lu_rpm_2023} also described dishonest-majority protocols, but with supra-linear costs.